• Blueberries

 Long distance shipping and delays can result in ethylene building up,

-resulting in deductions due to the sub-optimal quality of berries on arrival.
+resulting in deductions due to the sub-optimal quality of berries on arrival (RYPEN commercial pilot results).

 • Case liner